ChenLiu-1996/GitStarPercentile/Readme.md

 Maybe you’ve thought:
 > "I have 200 stars — but is that a lot?"

-> "Where does my repo rank compared to the rest?"
+> "Where does my repo rank compared to the other repos?"

 <br>
 <code>GitStarPercentile</code> tells you instantly: